DiegoVargasM/dojo_react_ageIncrementer/README.md

-This project was made using Create-React-App, using:
+This project was made with Create-React-App, using:

 *Class components
 *Component this.state